dchambers/composerjs/README.md

 #### Node List Input Properties

-Handlers are also free to use `asList()` to specify which of their input-properties must be arrays.
+Handlers are also free to use dotted properties to specify which of their input-properties must be made available as lists.
 However, unlike with output-properties, models are free to map these properties to _foriegn-nodes_ if they please, for example:

 ```js
 node.addHandler([p('../nodes/prop')], ['out'], handler);